Logarithmic moduli of roots of line bundles on curves: Formulae for spin DR

 of \ref{eq:spinDR}, where $\ca L$ is a line bundle of total degree $0$ (if the total degree is non-zero then the corresponding cycle is simply zero).
-This will be expressed via the language of piecewise-polynomial functions of \cite{Holmes2021Logarithmic-int} and \cite{Molcho2021The-Hodge-bundl}.
+This will be expressed via the language of piecewise-polynomial functions, as described in \cite{Holmes2021Logarithmic-int,Molcho2021The-Hodge-bundl,Holmes2022Logarithmic-dou}.
 In brief, (strict) piecewise polynomials on a log stack $T$ are sections of the symmetric algebra $\on{Sym}^\bullet \ghost_T$, and there is a map $\Psi$ taking piecewise polynomials of degree $d$ to elements of $\on{CH}(T)$ of codimension $d$.
 We will describe $\DR^{\frac{1}{r}}(\ca L)$ in terms of piecewise polynomials on $\roots[r]{S}{\ca L}$.

+While the definition of the class $\DR^{\frac{1}{r}}(\ca L)$ does not require that the universal $r$th root of $\ca L$ be representable globally on $S$ by a log line bundle, the formula we write will require this (just as in \cite{Bae2020Pixtons-formula}).
+To this end, we will assume that our curve $C/S$ admits a section through the smooth locus (this is essentially always the case when studying DR cycles), so that the universal $r$th root can be represented by a log line bundle trivialised along the chosen section.
+We will use this log line bundle without further comment in what follows.